Clapeysron/Mycraft/README.md

 Just click run to get the game started

-## Game Controls
+## Game Control

--   WASD to move and Space to jump
+-   Press WASD to move and press Space to jump
+-   Long press the left mouth button to break the selected block
--   Press mouse left to break and click mouse right to place block
+-   Click the right mouth button to place a block
 -   Use space to fly and F to fall in god mode
 -   ← & → to switch blocks for placing
 -   ↑ & ↓ to switch options now choose (default is fov(1) )